ERA-2022/PerSeO/README.md

 Note: if you press intro without add nothign path, this will save in ../results/comparison graphics/ by default Enter the save path:
 ```
-later, will be request the labels of *x* and *y* axis, the Title of the graphic,this will be the same of the save file name (this name cannot have dots) and the label  of each file tha will present in the graphic. when the process finish a message will notify it
+Later, it will request the labels of the x and y-axis, the Title of the graphic, which will be the same as the save file name (this name cannot have dots), and the label of each file that will present in the graphic.
+When the process finishes, a message will notify it.
 ```
 Note: if you press intro without add nothign path, this will save in ../results/comparison graphics/ by default Enter the save path: C:\Users\Astrolab\Documents\Jaime\Comparaciones